tizkovatereza/Llama-3.1/README.md

 Even though Llama 3.1 supports the tool calling, I have struggled with it while generating bigger pieces of code.
 The model often stopped the generation before completing the code.

-### 2. Adding the code interpreter by E2B
+### 2. Manually parsing the code
-In this approach, you instruct Llama 3.1 to return just a plain markdown code blocks that are parsed for the code interpreter.
+In this approach, we instruct Llama 3.1 to return just plain markdown code blocks that are "manually" parsed for the code interpreter.

-I don't have data for evaluating which option is better, but in this guide, we will show the second one.
-The reason is, it is applicable more universally, regardless of whether the particular LLM supports function calling.

-## Different types of LLM code generation

-The function calling feature is not automatic for LLMs.

-### A) Function calling
-Also called tool calling.
-It allows adding “tools” that the LLM can decide to call.
-It uses tool definitions via JSON schemas.

-### B) “Manual” parsing of code

-When a LLM lacks a built-in support for function calling, we can still achieve the same result.
-In such case, we have to instruct the model manually on how to use each “tool” we want to add.
+When a LLM lacks built-in support for function calling, we can still achieve the same result.
+In such a case, we can instruct the model manually on how to use each “tool” we want to add.
+In the system prompt, we instruct the model to return a response in the correct format:

 ```js
 Generally, you follow these rules: